-Part two of our look at men’s 1950s clothing and fashion leave the workplace of dull grey behind and enters the vibrant casual clothing world.
-Read part 1 about men’s 1950s business attire here.
+Part two of our look at men’s 1950s clothing and fashion leaves the dull grey of the workplace behind and enters the vibrant casual clothing world.
+Read part 1 about men’s 1950s business attire here and workwear here.

 None of this is new information.
-Leisure clothing has been establish since the 1920s.
-What sets 1950s men’s casual clothing apart is the sheer variety of options, the bold splash of colors and the overwhelming use of new textures and materials.
+Leisure clothing has been established since the 1920s.
+What sets 1950s men’s casual clothing apart is the sheer variety of options, the bold splash of colors, and the overwhelming use of new textures and materials.
 The cost of clothing plummeted after the war.
 New synthetic materials made clothes easy to wash and wear and the movies helped spread new fashions faster than ever before.
-For men and women the 1950s gave them options, lots of options, to wear anytime of day.
+For both men and women, the 1950s gave them options — lots of options — to wear any time of day.
 The diversity was most prevalent in casual clothing.

 1950s Men’s Clothing: Sport Coats

 Even though men no longer wore formal business suits outside of the office, they still wore suit coats that mimicked the design.
 Sport coats and blazers had the same 1950s natural shoulder, straight hanging fit, two-button single breasted fronts, and flap pockets with side vents.
 Most 1950s sport coats also came with four-button cuffs, an element seen on business suits as well.